This post tells you about how to visit the historic neighborhood of Algiers Point, New Orleans' second oldest neighborhood.

 This theater was frequented by Emmet Hardy and “Papa” Jack Laine’s Reliance Band.

-By 1920 the theater was upgraded from hold 2000 people instead of its previous 900.
+By 1920 the theater was upgraded from holding 2000 people instead of its previous 900.

 This building was later called The Metropolitan Tabernacle and was occupied by the First Baptist Church of Algiers.